jgyates/genmon/README.md

-        - Critical or Warning messages from the generator Web based application for viewing status of the generator Command Line application (all the functionality of email plus set generator time) Ability to set exercise time (via web, command line and email) Ability to set generator time (via web, command line and email) Ability to start, stop, exercise and start / active the transfer switch (i.e. power your house off the generator) remotely.
-This feature is command line and email only.
+        - Critical or Warning messages from the generator Web based application for viewing status of the generator Command Line application (all the functionality of email plus set generator time) Ability to set exercise time
+    Ability to set generator time
+    Ability to start, stop, exercise and start / active the transfer switch (i.e. power your house off the generator) remotely.

 ## Testing